GeyserMC/GeyserWebsite/wiki/geyser/geyser-command-line-arguments-and-system-properties.md

 - `-DGeyser.RakGlobalPacketLimit=100000`
   - Sets RakNet's per-tick (10ms) overall packet limit.
 - `-DGeyser.RakRateLimitingDisabled=false`
-  - Completely disable RakNet's post-connection rate limiter.
-This should not be disabled unless initial RakNet connections are being handled by a reverse proxy.
+  - Allows you to disable RakNet's post-connection rate limiter.
+The rate limiter should not be disabled unless initial RakNet connections are being handled by a reverse proxy.
 - `-DGeyser.RakSendCookie=true`
-  - Disables sending and validation of a cookie challenge in [Open Connection Reply 1](https://wiki.vg/Raknet_Protocol#Open_Connection_Reply_1) packet.
+  - Allows you to disable sending and validation of a cookie challenge in [Open Connection Reply 1](https://wiki.vg/Raknet_Protocol#Open_Connection_Reply_1) packet.
 This should not be set to `false` unless Geyser is running behind a reverse proxy that is also sending a challenge to prevent IP spoofing.

 ## Geyser-Standalone Specific Options {#geyser-standalone-specific-options}